Throw yourself a Christmas party & save tax

 2: According to the HMRC Employment Income Manual, EIM21690, this exemption is for an annual event that is made available to all employees.
 If you’re a one-person company, this is fine.

 3: It must be an annual event that is primarily for entertaining staff.
-For example, it could be a Christmas party or s summer BBQ, or both as the £150 annual exemption can be used across the year.
+For example, it could be a Christmas party or a summer BBQ, or both as the £150 annual exemption can be used across the year.

 4: The total cost of the annual events must not exceed £150 per person - including VAT.